kallaway/100-days-of-code/r1-log.md

 Feelings: I'm feeling good, just again I wanted to do more things, but time passed again so fast.
 I used timer and used pomodoro; but anyway, today, I also used anki app, to make flashcards.
 It is a good feeling that I can check the information any time.
 I think I should do this every time.
 I watched so many things but all the notes are inside the code files and I will never open them, I should make this habit.
 I am thinking to look back to old courses that I took and take good notes.
 My brain is grasping the idea better like this than looking at MDN page for every single thing.

 Links:https://scotch.io/courses

+Day 56: I finished the Stopwatch project; but couldn't practice much.
+And, watched and finished first section of Microsoft Edx course.
+Played a little Flexbox Zombies; but I don't know I feel like it's not exactly teaching.
+Instructions are so ambiguous and learned about Emmet package.
+Also I'm reviewing lynda course JavaScript Essential Training, I still couldn't finish.
+It seemed not so beginner level and not so explanatory when I first started, now I am reviewing and want to finish immediately.

+Feelings: I couldn't study well and felt sleepy after coming home.
+But I studied anyway, it's a good day.